HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Add new child table

-**Child table**: The child table is an association table and a special set of sharding tables, including a parent table and at least one child table.
+**Child table:** The child table is an association table and a special set of sharding tables, including a parent table and at least one child table.
 The data node to which the child table data belongs is determined by the data node to which the parent table data belongs.

-**Use of child table**: When compute nodes do not support cross-node JOIN operations, compute nodes are designed with the pattern of parent-child tables to support cross-node JOIN operations.
+**Use of child table:** When compute nodes do not support cross-node JOIN operations, compute nodes are designed with the pattern of parent-child tables to support cross-node JOIN operations.
 The storage location of child table records is based on the storage location of parent table records, which can effectively solve the efficiency and performance problems of JOIN operations across data nodes when the sharding fields are associated keys.

-**Suggestion for child table**: Currently, since compute node support cross-node JOIN operations, the pattern of parent-child tables will not be updated later, so child tables are not recommended
+**Suggestion for child table:** Currently, since compute node support cross-node JOIN operations, the pattern of parent-child tables will not be updated later, so child tables are not recommended

-**Mode to add child table**: Child tables can be added directly in the management platform or added under the parent table record on the table configuration page.
+**Mode to add child table:** Child tables can be added directly in the management platform or added under the parent table record on the table configuration page.

 **Add new child table directly:**